Universal Translation Services

 3. Ba’olam Shelah by Hatikva

 “In Her World” is a song promising protection and dedication to a lucky lady.
-It is a kinda song you can add to your list, it will well worth it.
+It is the kinda song you can add to your list; it will be well worth it.

 4. Chaim Beseret by Los Caparos